NandhiniEswarakumar/prometheus-grafana-monitoring/README.md

 - Custom dashboards in Grafana
 - Integration with Prometheus data source

+## Conclusion
+This project successfully integrates Prometheus with Grafana to monitor and visualize real-time system metrics.

 ## Deliverables
 - Grafana Dashboard (dashboard.json)
 - Screenshots of output